 The Canadian National Institute for the Blind actually has suggestions for how much light you should have in your gaming or TV room to avoid potential problems down the road, suggesting the area surrounding your TV screen should be 20 to 40% of the brightness of the TV itself.

-So how do you get some additional lighting in your home without re-wiring the whole room?
+How do you get some additional lighting in your home without re-wiring the whole room?
 Easy: smart lights.
 Adding things like Wi-Fi controlled smart lighting, behind-the-screen bias lighting, or even smart lights that can mimic what’s happening on the screen can go a long way to enhancing your overall viewing experience.

 How to control your home theatre with your voice

 Voice control is only a command away with the addition of a smart digital assistant too.
-Asking Siri, Alexa, or the Google Assistant to “start movie night” can lead to a series of perfectly adjusted lights, the TV being turned on, and even your popcorn maker powering up (if you have it connected to a smart plug!).
+Asking Siri, Alexa, or the Google Assistant to “start movie night” can lead to a series of automatic actions, including perfectly adjusted lights, the TV being turned on, and even your popcorn maker powering up (if you have it connected to a smart plug!).

 Check out the full lineup of personal digital assistants here.